 Causes & Management of Constipation in Elderly People

-In this post, we will cover the signs and symptoms of constipation, the complications that may arise from it, and all the potential causes and types of constipation, as well as its diagnosis, treatment, and prevention.
-Let’s begin.
+Read on to discover more about the signs and symptoms of constipation, the complications that may arise from it, and all the potential causes and types of constipation, as well as its diagnosis, treatment, and prevention.

 Signs and Symptoms of Constipation in the Elderly